 UL places the utmost importance on the integrity and impartiality of its management system certification activities and the trust it conveys to its clients, their customers and the public at large.
 The principles inspiring this confidence include impartiality, competence, responsibility, openness, confidentiality, and responsiveness to complaints.
 These principles are identifiable in UL’s Mission Statement.
-If any internal or external person or body should ever have concern of a situation that may threaten impartiality, it should immediately be brought to the attention of the UL Health Sciences industry General Manager using the contact information below.
+If any internal or external person or body should ever have concern of a situation that may threaten impartiality, it should immediately be brought to the attention of the UL Life and Health Sciences industry General Manager using the contact information below.

 Information on UL’s Notified Body Certificate